-A full food chart can be found on page 243 of Colin Campbell’s book The China Study.
+Go to page 243 for a complete food chart of Colin Campbell’s book The China Study.

-It is highly significant, since its recommendations are based on years of revolutionary research in a variety of settings.
+It is very comprehensive and based on years of revolutionary research in a variety of settings.

 Fruits (orange, okra, kiwi, red pepper, apple, cucumber, tomato, avocado, zucchini, blueberries, strawberries, green pepper, raspberries, butternut squash, pumpkin, blackberries, mangoes, eggplant, pear, watermelon, cranberries, acorn squash, papaya, grapefruit, peach)